ms1963/SleepyPico/README.md

 Warning: The current official SDKs for the Raspberry Pi Pico seem to work incorrectly.
 For example, the Pico freezes after a couple of minutes when using SLEEP mode.

-<to do> I will add a circuit diagram soon
+TODO: I will add a circuit diagram soon!

-To build this example application execute "cmake ." and then "make" in the SleepyPico directory.
+To build this example application, execute "cmake ." and then "make" in the SleepyPico directory.